mgoltzsche/file-service/README.md

 ### SSL

-This service's nginx installation can be configured to use SSL since it has been compiled with SSL (see comments in [nginx-conf/default.conf]).
+Although SSL in disabled per default this service's nginx installation can be configured to use SSL (see comments in [nginx-conf/default.conf]).
-However it is recommended to configure SSL in your proxy server or load balancer that passes traffic through to avoid useless SSL overhead.
+However it is recommended to configure SSL only in your proxy server or load balancer that passes traffic through to avoid useless SSL overhead.
-Hence you do not need to enable SSL as long as you do not publish your server in a public network.
+Hence in most cases you do not need to enable SSL as long as you do not publish your service instance directly in a public network.

-### Authentication & authorization approaches
+### Authentication & authorization

+Per default this service comes with no access restrictions at all.
+Approaches of how to authenticate and authorize users are listed as follows:

 - Configure basic auth using a .htaccess file (see comments in [nginx-conf/default.conf])
 - Use a [Keycloak](http://www.keycloak.org/) based proxy to secure the service in a unified manner.

 Earlier versions supported basic auth and authorization using LDAP.
 To add LDAP support nginx must be compiled with the 3rd party module [nginx-auth-ldap](https://github.com/kvspb/nginx-auth-ldap).
-This approach has been deprecated due conflicts between openssl-dev and openldap-dev in alpine >3.4 and in favour of the more complete keycloak solution mentioned above.
+This approach has been deprecated due conflicts between openssl-dev and openldap-dev in alpine >3.4 and in favour of the more complete keycloak approach mentioned above.

 ## TL;DR